torquebox/torquebox.org/news/2011-10-17-pluggable-message-encodings.md

 TorqueBox includes three built-in message encodings:

-* *:marshal* - The message in encoded/decoded via Marshal, and is transmitted as a binary message (via javax.jms.BytesMessage).
+* *:marshal* - The message in encoded/decoded via Marshal, and is transmitted as a binary message (via a [javax.jms.BytesMessage]).
 This is the default encoding.
 * *:marshal_base64* - The message in encoded/decoded via Marshal,
-  and is transmitted as a base64 encoded text message (via javax.jms.TextMessage).
+  and is transmitted as a base64 encoded text message (via a [javax.jms.TextMessage]).
 This was the encoding scheme used in TorqueBox 1.x, and is considerably slower than *:marshal*.
 You would only want to use this encoding if you need interoperability with TorqueBox 1.x consumers.
-* *:json* - The message in encoded/decoded via JSON, and is transmitted as a text message (via javax.jms.TextMessage).
+* *:json* - The message in encoded/decoded via JSON, and is transmitted as a text message (via a [javax.jms.TextMessage]).
 This encoding is intended to provide interoperability with other languages, and won't support the simple and painless serialization you get with *:marshal*.
 Any binary data will need to be base64 encoded to a string before publishing, and generally only primitive types should be used.
 This will work